paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/my-background/_index.md

 **Thesis area**: Astrophysics
 **Degree class**: First (7.0/7.0)

+**Research**: A short project in the summer of my first year, which eventually resulted in a first-author publication.
+A second project outside of my university at the end of my second year, and a year-long Honours thesis on AGN jets.
+Certainly a good amount, but aside from my Honours year (for the non-Australian folks, think of it like a Masters degree) I "only" clocked ~6 months of research as I was limited to well-paid positions.
+**Awards**: Typically one for each year of university, along with new scholarships for most years.
+Overall, the list appears long but this is more a function of how awards worked at my alma mater.
+Do not despair if your university doesn't give so many varied awards for each year!

 **Applied**: University of Tasmania, Australian National University, University of Cambridge, University of Oxford
 **Accepted**: All of the above.
 No funding offered at Oxford by April (at which point I took an offer elsewhere)